 Delete data from a file

-To delete the data character by character, first open the file by vim filename command.
-After opening the file, press x by taking the cursor on the character you want to delete.
+To delete the data character by character, first, open the file by vim filename command.
+Then, after opening the file, press x by taking the cursor on the character you want to delete.

 To delete any word, take the cursor on the top of that word and press dw.
 Moreover, you can also delete to the end of the line by pressing the d$.